huwwp/cryptop/README.rst

 cryptop
 =======
-cryptop is a lightweight command line based cryptocurrency tracker.
+cryptop is a lightweight command line based cryptocurrency portfolio.
 Built on python and ncurses with simplicity in mind.

 .. image:: cryptop.png